 Much like fashion, home décor has experienced all kinds of fads through the faces of each century, waving hello and goodbye to several distinctive trends…and occasionally welcoming them again later down the line.

-With this in mind, we’ve decided to take a look back through the ages and revisit the furnishing styles that have dominated each decade from the sixties right up until the present day.
+With this in mind, and with the start of a brand new decade, we’re welcoming in 2020 with a look back through the ages to revisit the furnishing styles that have dominated each decade from the sixties right up until the present day.

 Get ready for a nostalgic trip down décor memory lane.